gcpreston/gmath-java/README.md

 # GMath
-Math library meant to be used through command line.
+Calculator/math library meant to be used through command line.

 ##Build
 Compile the java files to class files using the `javac` command.
 Then create a runnable JAR file containing the compiled class files with `Runner.class` as the location of the main method.